divanshuaggarwal30/ai-interview-copilot/README.md

 # AI Interview Copilot

-AI Interview Copilot is an AI-powered platform designed to help candidates evaluate their readiness for specific job roles by analyzing resumes, comparing them against job descriptions, identifying skill gaps and generating personalized interview preparation content.
+AI Interview Copilot is a full-stack web application designed to help candidates evaluate their readiness for specific job opportunities.
+The platform analyzes resumes against job descriptions, identifies missing skills, and provides actionable insights to improve interview preparation.

-The platform provides actionable insights that help users improve their profiles and prepare more effectively for technical interviews.
+The goal of the project is to simplify the job application process by helping users understand how well their profiles align with target roles and what areas need improvement.

 ---

 ## Problem Statement

-Candidates often struggle to understand how well their resumes align with job requirements.
-Resume reviews, skill gap analysis and interview preparation are typically manual, fragmented and time-consuming.
+Candidates often struggle to determine whether their resumes match the requirements of a job posting.
+Resume reviews, skill gap identification, and interview preparation are usually manual and time-consuming.

-AI Interview Copilot addresses this problem by providing a centralized platform that automates resume analysis, evaluates job fit, highlights missing skills and generates personalized interview preparation resources.
+AI Interview Copilot aims to streamline this process by providing resume analysis, job description matching, skill gap detection, and personalized interview preparation workflows in a single platform.

 ---

-## Features
+## Current Features

-### Resume Analysis
+### Frontend

+* Professional landing page
-* Resume upload and parsing
+* Resume upload interface
-* Skill extraction and categorization
-* Experience and education analysis

-### Job Description Matching

-* Job description upload
+* Job description upload interface
-* Resume-to-JD similarity scoring
-* Keyword and skill matching
+* Responsive design for desktop and mobile devices
+* Dynamic results display

+### Backend

+* Express.js REST API
+* Health monitoring endpoint
+* Feature discovery endpoint
+* Resume analysis endpoint (mock implementation)

-### Skill Gap Analysis
+### Analysis

+* Match score calculation (temporary mock response)
-* Missing skill identification
+* Missing skills identification (temporary mock response)
-* Readiness assessment
-* Personalized improvement recommendations

-### AI-Powered Interview Preparation

-* Technical interview question generation
-* Behavioral interview question generation
-* Role-specific interview preparation

-### User Management

-* Secure authentication and authorization
-* User profiles
-* Session management

-### Progress Tracking

-* Interview preparation history
-* Performance insights
-* Learning progress monitoring
+* Frontend-to-backend integration using Fetch API

 ---